 Furthermore, in May 2020 the college received its reaccreditation of The Matrix Standard, a nationally recognised quality framework for information, advice and guidance services.
 The assessor was hugely impressed with the innovative careers work that had been undertaken by the college over the last academic year.

-Diane has expertise in HE applications, apprenticeships and employer links, and is also able to provide you with up to date information, advice and guidance on local job vacancies and employer developments and initiatives.
+Carol has expertise in HE applications, apprenticeships and employer links, and is also able to provide you with up to date information, advice and guidance on local job vacancies and employer developments and initiatives.

 The Careers Advisor works closely with Progress Tutors and Senior Tutors, Heads of Department & Course Leaders and Subject Teachers, so that a comprehensive Careers and Higher Education programme is delivered with the best interests of all students at heart.